American Radio Research

 Welcome to American Radio Research's Web page.
 We provide research on all matters relating to Vintage Radio, be it in the military, commercial, amateur or educational sectors from the spark gap era to approximately 1970.
 Our rates are very reasonable, and we offer a wide variety of services.
 Please browse the site at your leisure, and acquaint yourself with our rates, services and qualifications.
-We are located in the beautiful area of La Costa-Carlsbad, on the Pacific Ocean in Southern California.
 Drop us some e-mail (see below) if you have any questions!
 (But please keep email attachemts under 5MB!)

 (NOTE: A written appraisal requires recent, complete, clear photographs of the radio in question as well as descriptive information, such as wether the set is working or not, refinished or not, cabinet condition, etc. etc.) The photos should consist of at least four views: front, back, and both sides.
 We do not buy or sell radios.

 - Basic Rate for general research: $80.00/hr (Billed in minutes, no minimum.)